 The Audit Committee has Terms of Reference agreed by the Board and available to shareholders on request.
 On an on-going basis the Audit Committee:

-- Monitors adequacy of the Group’s internal control, risk management and financial reporting processes
+- Monitors adequacy and effectiveness of the Group’s internal control, risk management and financial reporting processes

-- Recommends appointment of the external auditors to the Board and annually assesses their independence, objectivity, effectiveness, remuneration and terms of engagement
+- Recommends (re-)appointment of the external auditors to the Board and annually assesses their independence, objectivity, effectiveness, quality, remuneration and terms of engagement, as well as ensuring that the policy with regard to their appointment for non-audit services is appropriately applied

 - The Audit Committee Terms of Reference can be accessed below.

-The meetings may, by invitation, be attended by the Group Chief Executive Officer, Finance Director, the Head of Compliance and representatives from the external auditors.
-Richard maintains contact with those other attendees throughout the year.
+The meetings may, by invitation, be attended by the Chief Executive, the Chief Financial Officer, the Head of Compliance and representatives from the external auditors.
+The Audit Committee Chairman maintains contact with those other attendees throughout the year.

 The Audit Committee maintains an objective and professional relationship with the Company’s auditors, PricewaterhouseCoopers LLP, who have been auditors to the Group since 2006, and meets in private session with them on a periodic basis.
 Following a competitive tender process in June 2011, PricewaterhouseCoopers LLP were reappointed as the Company’s auditors.